 There are also historical examples of fiat currencies failing.
 In post-World War I, the only way Germany could repay its massive war debt was by printing more money.
 However, this caused inflation to skyrocket so much that it was cheaper to heat the furnace by using the fiat currency than to buy firewood with it.
 In the international currency market, the German mark weakened to the extent that the equivalent of one US dollar was 12 marks in 1919, but by 1923, that same U.S. dollar was equivalent to 4.2 trillion marks!
 This highlights the problems of debt levels and inflation that fiat currency systems are vulnerable to.

 My initial sketch line-art which I entitled ‘Fiat Currency Beast Versus Bitcoin Knight’.
+You can see the strain of the knight balancing his weight out straining from lifting the heavy Blade of Bitcoin with one hand.

 A New Hope